RFPs, RFQs, RFBs, & Contracts

 RFPs, RFQ, and RFBs

-Solicitations for good and services are posted on the Current RFPs and RFQs page, and depending on the nature of the solicitation, advertised in a local paper.
+Solicitations for goods and services are posted on the Current RFPs and RFQs page, and depending on the nature of the solicitation, advertised through relevant mediums.
 Solicitations can be in the form of verbal solicitations, requests for proposals (RFPs), requests for qualifications (RFQs), requests for bids (RFBs).
 Purchases not exceeding $5,000 may be purchased under the "small purchases" rule.
-There are four levels of approval authority: department heads may authorize purchases of less than $1,000; the City Manager may authorize purchased of between $1,000 and $4,999; the Finance Committee may authorize purchases of $5,000 or greater, and; the City Council shall authorize all purchases of $30,000 and greater.
+There are four levels of approval authority: Department Heads may authorize purchases of less than $1,000; the City Manager may authorize purchased of between $1,000 and $4,999; the Finance Committee may authorize purchases of $5,000 or greater, and; the City Council shall authorize all purchases of $30,000 and greater.

 Municipal Personnel Contracts

-The Human Resources Department maintains an directory of employee benefit information and bargaining agreements (Union Contracts).
-These documents are available online or as an Adobe Acrobat (PDF) file.
-These files can be obtained through the Human Resources Benefits Overview page.
+The Human Resources Department maintains a directory of employee benefit information and bargaining agreements on the Human Resources Benefits Overview page.